dev-Jbak/blog/README.md

 ## Running the app

 1. Make sure the docker instance is running:
-`run docker-compse up -d`
+`docker-compose up -d`

 2. Run the frontend dev enviroment: `npm run dev`

-3. Run the backend dev enviroment: `php artisan dev`
+3. Run the backend dev enviroment: `php artisan serve`

 4. You can now load base url which by default is: `localhost:8000`